Lafolie/Final-Minecraft/README.md

 ./gradlew build
 ```

-You'll find the compiled jar in `bin/blahblah/blah.jar`
+You can find the compiled jar at: `build/libs/fmc-core-0.1.0.jar`

 ## Creating Add-ons
 FMC Core exposes an API for mod developers to create their own FMC add-ons.

+* Since the mod is still in alpha and the code is likely to change signifanctly, this sections is just a placeholder

 *TODO: modImplementation instructions*
 *TODO: setup maven on repo*